eaton-lab/fundamentals/docs/class-evol-theory.md

 ---

 ## Class session outline:
-- Lecture: about this course
+- Introduction and about this course
-- Review of syllabus
+- Review of schedule
 - Lecture: preview of textbook ch.
 1
 	- What is evolutionary theory?
 	- Definitions
 	- Modern Synthesis
+	- History of eugenics
 - **break**
-- Lecture: fundamentals of evolution
-	- Evidence of evolution
-	- Belief in evolution
-	- History of eugenics
+- Syllabus
-- Lecture: preview of ch.
-2
-	- Tree of life and reading trees
+- Preview of assignments and reading

 ---